nononoah8/nononoah8/README.md

 - 👋 Hi, I’m @nononoah8
-- 👀 I’m interested in learning coding
+- 👀 I’m interested in learning Backend Devleopent
-- 🌱 I’m currently learning c++
+- 🌱 I’m currently learning VueJS and FastAPI with PostgreSQL
 - 💞️ I’m looking to collaborate on anything
 - 📫 How to reach me noahdujovny@gmail.com